spacehuhn/SimpleButton/README.md

 (Currently waiting on my orders from China to add those :D)

+## Installation

+1) [Download](https://github.com/spacehuhn/SimpleButton/archive/master.zip) the source code from GitHub.
+2) Unzip and rename the Folder name to "SimpleButton".
+3) Paste it in your Library folder (Usually located somewhere at documents/Arduino/libraries).
+4) Restart the Arduino IDE.

 ## Usage

 Also have a look at the [examples](https://github.com/spacehuhn/SimpleButton/tree/master/examples).